SleepyLili/tlapbot/README.md

 Instead, the tlapbot dashboard keeps a number for each "counter", and each redeems adds +1 to it.

-Counter redeems can be used to gauge interest, tally up votes, or to keep track of how many emotes should be added to the OBS stream window.
+Counter redeems can be used to gauge interest, tally up votes, or to keep track of how many emotes should be added to the OBS scene.

 ### Tlapbot dashboard
 All of the recent redeems and active counters are shown together in the Tlapbot dashboard.
 The counters are on top, along with the number of times they've been redeemed, followed by a chronological list of recent List and Note redeems.